 Xilinx – Useful application note with lists of maximal length XNOR tap sequences for registers from 3 to 168 bits in length.

-Dan Healy, UCSC – Another way of explaining the same thing.
-You might find his way the way that makes the light come on for you.
+EETimes, Tutorial on LFSRs – Another way of explaining the same thing.
+You might find this way is the way that makes the light come on for you.